At Summiteers, everyone contributes to the future of the office

 Growth and atmosphere

-In addition to the fact that Summiteers continues to develop continuously thanks to the many internal initiatives, according to Beurskens, joint entrepreneurship also contributes to personal growth and to the “open and accessible atmosphere” within the agency.
+In addition to the fact that Summiteers continues to develop continuously thanks to the many internal initiatives, according to Beurskens, joint entrepreneurship also contributes to personal growth and to the “open and accessible atmosphere” within the firm.
 “A good idea is always heard and the fact that you can actually get started with it brings growth and a lot of creativity and energy.”

 “Everyone can contribute and make a real impact,” Nelissen adds.
-“This means that everyone therefore feels partly responsible for our successes.
+“This means that everyone therefore feels partially responsible for our successes.
 And, last but not least, that we have fun together — for example while brewing our own beer.”

 Ideas galore